 - SimplyHired– SimplyHired has joined forces with Indeed costs $99 to sponsor 1 job for 30 days, comparable in price to other job boards.
 Employers can expand visibility to include Simply Hired’s partner network for $199 for 45 days and access communities on niche sites and blogs.

-Indeed is a job board aggregator and the most popular job board in the world, with over 180 million unique monthly visitors.
-Job boar aggregators collect job postings from other sites across the web (including employer career sites and paid job boards) and store them in a very large database where they are searchable by job seekers.
+Indeed is a job board aggregator and one of the most popular job boards in the world with over 180 million unique monthly visitors.
+Job board aggregators collect job postings from other sites across the web (including employer career sites and paid job boards) and store them in a very large database where they are searchable by job seekers.

 Indeed gives first time users the option of posting free job ads, sponsoring job ads or designing a hiring campaign.
 Free job ads appear in general search results for job seekers and sponsored ads will appear above these free posts.

-While this ensures that you aren’t paying for an ad that is never opened, you’re still paying every time someone reads your job ad and doesn’t apply.
-While they may become more familiar with your brand, getting the most from this candidate source requires careful budget management and an A1 Job Ad.
+This pricing model ensures that you aren’t paying for an ad that is never opened, but you’re still paying every time someone reads your job ad and doesn’t apply.
+While potential candidates may become more familiar with your brand, getting the most from this candidate source requires careful budget management and a terrific job ad.

-Glassdoor is one of the most trusted employer review websites around and, whether you advertise your job through them or not, your applicants will probably look at this site to see what your employees are saying.
+Glassdoor is one of the most trusted employer review websites around and, whether you advertise your job through them or not, your applicants will probably look at this site to learn more about your employer brand.

-Like LinkedIn, Glassdoor is a resource that job seekers regularly use, and advertising trough one of these professional networks will allow you to distribute your job ad through a source that candidates trust and are used to relying on.
+Like the professional network LinkedIn, Glassdoor is a resource that job seekers regularly use, and advertising through one of these professional networks will allow you to distribute your job ad through a source that candidates trust and are used to relying on.
 Given its popularity with job seekers, advertising with this job board is great for your employer brand and interested candidates won’t have to go far to read about how great it is to work at your company.

 Advertising your job through professional networks like Glassdoor or LinkedIn is highly effective because it delivers your job opportunity through a trusted resource.